Kosmoid (metallurgical companies): Kosmoid Tubes Ltd.

-The only one of the Kosmoid operations to achieve actual commercial success, the tube works involved the construction of substantial plant and buildings, involving "machinery ... of a novel pattern.
-It is said to be the patent of an American, and draws the tubes from a solid ingot".
-The company description from the Post-Office annual Glasgow directory, 1905-1906 (when its administrative office was still in Glasgow) reads: "manufacturers of weldless hot and cold drawn tubes of iron, steel, copper brass, and cuferal metal; hollow shafting, hollow railway axles, &c".
-Following the departure of Shiels and the official winding up of this arm of the operation in 1910, the assets were purchased by a newly formed enterprise, the Dumbarton Weldless Tube Company Ltd. under the control of James Denny and Daniel Jackson, two of the initial shareholders of Kosmoid Tubes.
-Also on the board were representatives of the successful U.S.-headquartered engineering firm Babcock & Wilcox, who were sufficiently impressed with the operation for their firm to take it over completely in 1915, and continue its operation on the same site until its closure in 1997.
-The almost un-noticed reference to "cuferal metal" assumes some greater significance when it is realised that cuferal, a proposed (but non existent) "super alloy" of iron and copper, may well have been the "main game" of Shiels' ambitions in setting up the Dumbuck plant (see below).
+Kosmoid Tubes Ltd. was the only Kosmoid company to achieve lasting commercial success.
+Its tube works involved the construction of substantial plants and buildings that reportedly used novel machinery.
+It is said to be based on an American patent, which drew the tubes from solid ingots.
+The company's description in the Post-Office annual Glasgow directory, 1905-1906 reads: "manufacturers of weldless hot and cold drawn tubes of iron, steel, copper brass, and cuferal metal; hollow shafting, hollow railway axles, &c".
+After the departure of Shiels and the official winding up of the operation in 1910, its assets were purchased by the newly formed Dumbarton Weldless Tube Company Ltd., controlled by James Denny and Daniel Jackson, both initial shareholders in Kosmoid Tubes.
+The board also included representatives of the U.S.-headquartered engineering firm Babcock & Wilcox, which acquired full ownership of the works in 1915 and continued operation on the same site until its closure in 1997.
+The reference to "cuferal metal" is notable, as cuferal-- a proposed but ultimately non-existent "super alloy" of iron and copper--appears to have been central to Shiels' ambitions for the Dumbuck plant (see below).